 On the contrary.
 The city is pure excitement.
 And at no time of the year is this truer than during Halloween (with the possible exception of Mardi Gras).

 Have you ever been trapped in a locked embalming room with a zombie chained to one end of the room while his chain loosened little by little as the zombie’s grasping fingers reached for you closer and closer?
 No?
 Well, I have.
-And let me tell you, it is quite the bummer!
+And let me tell you, it is quite the fright!

 That’s just a little taste of what you can expect for Halloween in New Orleans in the Escape the Embalming Room attraction.